 Learn to Wheel

-WHO Children and youth ages 6 to 16 living with physical and/or cognitive disabilities.
-(Participants do not need to be a wheelchair user, all ability and skill levels are welcome.)Children and youth ages 6 to 16 living with physical and/or cognitive disabilities.
-(Participants do not need to be a wheelchair user, all ability and skill levels are welcome.)
+WHOChildren and youth ages 7 to 18 living with physical and/or cognitive disabilities.
+Participants do not need to be wheelchair users, all abilities and skill levels are welcome.)Children and youth ages 7 to 18 living with physical and/or cognitive disabilities.
+Participants do not need to be wheelchair users, all abilities and skill levels are welcome.)

 REGISTRATIONTo register contact takepart@easterseals.ns.ca or call 902-453-6000 ext.
 220 To register contact yarmouth@easterseals.ns.ca or call 902-815-5376